oroinc/documentation/user/back-office/system/entities/entity-fields/create-entity-field-example.rst

 Examples of Creating Custom Entity Fields
 -----------------------------------------

-Create an entity field with a one to many relation
+Create an Entity Field With a One to Many Relation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 As the first example, we are adding a new field called **Referral** to the Customer entity, so we could track the contacts recommended by particular customers.
 This should be a **one to many** relation because one customer can give details of more than one contact.